StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis

 The execution path is the sequence of steps the agent executes before reaching a conclusion.
 Since we used past incidents for evaluation, we already knew the ground truth diagnostic conclusion for each incident.
 Latency and token consumption metrics are computed only for successful TSG executions to ensure meaningful performance comparisons.

-The success rates of different approaches under different LLMs are presented in Table \ref{tab:success_rates}. \method~ outperforms all baselines across different LLMs, achieving its highest success rate of 94.38\% under GPT-4.1.
+The success rates under different LLMs are shown in Table \ref{tab:success_rates}. \method~ outperforms all baselines across different LLMs, achieving its highest success rate of 94.38\% under GPT-4.1.
 Our framework showed a maximum gain of $\sim$20\% over TaskWeaver and React with GPT-4o, and a minimum gain of $\sim$8\% with Grok-3.
 Even when the QPPs are removed, as in the StepFly-wo-QPP variant, our framework still outperforms both baselines.
-The gain from the QPP extraction becomes less significant with more powerful LLMs like GPT-4.1 and Grok-3 because these models are already highly capable of writing KQL queries accurately.
+Comparing \method{} with StepFly-wo-QPP demonstrates the consistent value of QPP extraction: improvements range from 2.5\% (GPT-4.1) to 10.63\% (GPT-4.1-mini).
+The benefit is more pronounced with less capable LLMs, as they are more prone to query generation errors---a primary source of failures in TSG execution.
+Even for powerful LLMs like GPT-4.1 and Grok-3, QPP still provides meaningful gains by eliminating on-the-fly query generation risks.
 This finding is consistent with our earlier evaluations in Sec. \ref{subsec:rq1}, which showed that powerful LLMs can extract the query templates with near-perfect accuracy.

 Our analysis showed that React performed the worst across all LLMs.
 We found its most frequent failures were stopping mid-process and generating incorrect queries.
 For example, React, the single-agent design, would often express the intention to proceed but fail to invoke the necessary tools, breaking the reasoning-action loop.
 While TaskWeaver's dual-agent design mitigated this, its primary issue was executing incorrect steps.
 Both of these problems are mitigated in \method~ because our framework introduces an execution DAG that explicitly controls the workflow and ensures the agent strictly adheres to the defined path.